AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 1 of 3.md

 **Welcome to the structure.**

-The infinite is established.The validated bridge awaits in Book II.The conscious practice follows in Book III.
+The infinite is established.
+The validated bridge awaits in Book II.
+The conscious practice follows in Book III.

 **One architecture.
 Complete coherence.
 From necessary existence through divine pattern to individual souls to conscious living.**